18F/bpa-DOL-WHD-14-c/DoLaBPA_14cDraftPWS.md

 These user needs shall be met in order to fulfill the objectives for performance of this task order, and may be refined by later sprints to continuously meet user needs.

 #### Applicants:
+- As an Employer, I would like to have my existing certifications associated with my account so that I can view them or renew them.
 - As an Applicant, I want to submit my application via a web form so that the submission process is quicker and I no longer have to mail my application.
 AC: Data will end up in a database.
 AC: The applicant must be logged in.
 - As an Applicant, I want conditional logic to ensure I only have to complete relevant sections so that I am not confused about what sections to complete and the time it takes to complete the application is reduced.
 - As an Applicant, I want current links to compliance assistance materials (resources, suggestions, worksheets, data, etc.), so that I can complete the application correctly.